Our telephone hours are Monday–Thursday 12–13 p.m.!

 Basic information and legislation

-The child welfare clinic aims to identify as early as possible what level of support the child and their family require.
-The child and the family will be offered other support they may need, for example, early childhood education, social and substance abuse services or child protection.
-If a child or a family needs special support, or the child's development requires additional research or treatment, the child welfare clinic directs them to the right service.
+The child welfare clinic aims to identify the child’s and family’s need for support at the earliest possible stage.
+The child and family are offered the necessary support in collaboration with, for example, early childhood education and care, social and substance abuse services, and child welfare services.
+If a child or family requires special support or the child’s development warrants closer examination, the child welfare clinic will refer them to the right service.

 Nikkilä Maternity Clinic